Netflix/dispatch/docs/user-guide/administration/configuration.md

 **Visibility:** Determines whether to send notification messages about this incident (creation and updates) and to add organization wide permission to incident resources on incident close.
 Defaults to 'Open'.

-**Service:** Defines the oncall service to use, in order to resolve an incident commander.
-Incident commander defaults to the `reporter` no service is set.
+**Service:** Defines the oncall service to use to resolve an incident commander.
+The incident commander defaults to the `reporter` if no oncall service is defined.

 **Document:** Allows you to specify a incident document template to be created and filled for this incident type.
 This is useful if you like to use different document templates depending on the type of incident.